top of page

 What Is Viscose (Rayon)?

-Viscose is a man-made fiber derived from natural sources like wood pulp, bamboo, or cotton waste.
-While the base material is organic, it’s heavily chemically processed to create threads that resemble the smooth, glossy texture of silk.
+Viscose is a man-made fiber derived from natural sources, including wood pulp, bamboo, or cotton waste.
+Although the base material is organic, it undergoes extensive chemical processing to create threads that resemble the smooth, glossy texture of silk.

-You may also see viscose rugs marketed under different names, like:
+You may also see viscose rugs marketed under various names, such as:

 • Rayon